tribbloid/prover-commons/README.md

 ## pushing the boundary of Curry-Howard-Lambek trinity with Scala compiler

-This is a lightweight gradle submodule, source code with such structure can either be build independently, or be attached to and published under an existing project.
+This is a lightweight gradle submodule (LGS), source code with such structure can either be build independently, or be attached to and published under an existing project.

-At this moment, it can be attached to:
+At this moment, it is attached to:

 - shapesafe
 - spookystuff

+See [LGS scaffold](https://github.com/tribbloid/scaffold-gradle-kts) for a minimally working example

 The scopes of this projects are: